racedisparityaudit/style-guide/how-we-write.md

 To indicate the latter say instead that ‘in the period 2013 to 2015, the percentage of adults who were overweight was highest for Black people’.

-Other points to remember:
+### Further tips for statistical clarity

+When writing about statistical findings, bue sure to:

 - be careful when comparing percentages between groups: ‘a higher percentage of White adults ate 5-a-day when compared with other ethnic groups’ is accurate, but ‘more White adults ate 5-a-day’ is not

-- don’t overload summary points with too many figures and quantities – for example “in England, over half (52.3%) of adults (28 million people) ate 5 or more portions of fruit and vegetables a day” (remove the 28 million figure for a more readable point)
+- avoid overloading summary points with too many figures and quantities – for example “in England, over half (52.3%) of adults (28 million people) ate 5 or more portions of fruit and vegetables a day” (remove the 28 million figure for a more readable point)

 - say ‘higher than the average for all adults in England’ not ‘higher than the England average’

-- where a table shows differences between ethnic groups that aren’t statistically significant or otherwise reliable, state so in a bullet point
+- be very clear when differences between ethnic groups aren’t statistically significant or otherwise reliable but appear in a table

 ### Complex statistical concepts